carbon-io/carbond/docs/guide/collections.rst

-:js:class:`~carbond.collections.Collection`\ s support configuration at multiple levels with two types of configuration: ``Collection`` level configuration, which may have have implications for certain collection operations, and ``CollectionOperation`` specific configs.
+:js:class:`~carbond.collections.Collection`\ s support configuration at multiple levels with two types of configuration: ``Collection`` level configuration, which may have implications for certain collection operations, and ``CollectionOperation`` specific configs.

 The base ``Collection`` configuration consists of a few properties: